s-ol/mmm/root/articles/mmmfs/evaluation/text$markdown+sidenotes.md

 Potential solutions could be to communicate the conversion path clearly and explicitly together with the content, as well as making this display interactive to encourage experimentation with custom conversion queries.
-Emphasising the conversion process more strongly in this way might be a way to turn this feature from an opaque hindrance into a transparent tool.
+Emphasizing the conversion process more strongly in this way might be a way to turn this feature from an opaque hindrance into a transparent tool.
 This should represent a challenge mostly in terms of UX and UI design.

-### 6.2.5 in-system editing
+### 7.2.5&emsp;in-system editing
 Because many *converts* are not necessarily reversible, it is very hard to implement generic ways of editing stored data in the same format it is viewed.
 For example, the system trivially converts markdown-formatted text sources into viewable HTML markup, but it is hardly possible to propagate changes to the viewable HTML back to the markdown source.